 For membership information, contactJim Cherry - Registrar

 His Email is jlcherry at snip.net, where I substituted for the "@" to give him a bit of protection from the spam robots.

-Dick Harrold maintains a Gravely page with a pretty complete set of photos and implements.
-He's also got serial number tables, excerpts from Old Gravelys and information about upcoming Mow-Ins.James VanBokkelen
+Dick Harrold maintained a Gravely page with a pretty complete set of photos and implements.
+He also uploaded serial number tables, excerpts from Old Gravelys and information about upcoming Mow-Ins.James VanBokkelen